msysbio/microbetag/docs/mgg_tutorials/roaming.md

-One may select from the two top buttons on the `Edges` panel to show only edges with pathway complementarities or seed complementarities.
+Now, you can click on the **Edges** button on the bottom of the MGG panel to *jump* to the Edges annotations.

 By clinking on a potential metabolic interaction edge, the donor and the beneficiary species, along with their corresponding sequence identifiers will be displayed